m-bossart/documentation/SMART-DS/Readme.md

 - Steiner Nodes (used by RNM)
 - Streets

-For example, GSO (with three sub-regions) contains three separate distribution transformer layers.
+For example, Greensboro (with three sub-regions) contains three separate distribution transformer layers.
 These layers can be added or removed and augmented with base map layers such as sattelite or streetmap data.
 Meta-data included in the shapefile is included for grouping.
 The feeder layers are grouped by feeder.
 The Power line layers are grouped by phasing.
 Different color schemes can be used by selecting different columns in the layer properities for categorized layers, as shown below.

 ![layer examples](figures/GIS/layer_examples.PNG)